akashsingh005006/ETH-AVAX-project2/README.md

 2. **preparing Gitpod**
    - Visit [Gitpod]
    - import package into Gitpod from Metachris repository.
-   - update a `deploy.js` file with  marksgrade.sol file.
+   - update a `deploy.js` file with  `Marksgrade.sol` file.

 3. **Modification**
-   - Insert the updated code into `marksGrade.sol`.
+   - Insert the updated code into `MarksGrade.sol`.

 4. **Compile and Deploy**
    - Compile the code using the `Gitpod`.